FullStackWithLawrence/production-ready-aws-eks/README.md

 Screen output should resemble the following:

-To deploy WAS run the following
+To deploy all resources run the following

 ```console
 $ terraform apply